 Founded in 1908 by Dr. Isaiah Fawkes Everhart, a local physician who also happened to be a talented taxidermist, the Everhart Museum was the first public museum in Northeastern Pennsylvania.

 The original goal of the museum was to document the various birds and animals that inhabited the region.
 And, while the museum has expanded well beyond this original goal, it is still home to more than 2,500 taxidermied birds, many of which were donated to the museum by Everhart.

 Today, the Everhart Museum features an impressive collection of artistic works, with a special focus on American Folk Art, a collection of ethnographic pieces from a variety of world cultures, and a natural history wing.

-While many of the museum’s artistic pieces are paintings, drawings, or photographs, there is also a nice collection of Dorflinger Glass, which was made in nearby Wayne County, Pennsylvania.
-This glass was made from 1852-1921 and their cut glass and stemware was sought after by both American presidents and European royalty.
+While many of the museum’s art pieces are paintings, drawings, or photographs, there is also a nice collection of Dorflinger Glass, which was made in nearby Wayne County, Pennsylvania.
+This glass was made from 1852-1921 and their cut glass and stemware were sought after by both American presidents and European royalty.

 Note: My visit to the Everhart Museum was hosted by the museum.
 However, the opinions expressed are my own.

 Cost: Adults: $5, Children: Free